siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Schrodinger as Narrow-Band Maxwell.md

 ---
-title: The Physics of Energy Flow – Schrödinger as Narrow-Band Maxwell
+title: The Physics of Energy Flow - Schrodinger as Narrow-Band Maxwell
 date: 2026-03-11
 ---

-# 11. Schrödinger as Narrow-Band Maxwell
+# 11. Schrodinger as Narrow-Band Maxwell

-The Schrödinger equation is not introduced here as a new ontology.
-It appears as a controlled envelope limit of Maxwell transport.
-Chapters 8 and 9 already gave two things needed for that limit: discrete stable modes and an emergent mass scale.
+The Schrodinger equation appears here as a controlled envelope limit of Maxwell transport.
+Chapters 8 and 9 already gave two things needed for that
+limit: discrete stable modes and an emergent mass scale.
 The remaining task is to describe slow modulation of one such mode.

 Each Cartesian component $F(\mathbf{r},t)$ of $\mathbf{E}$ or $\mathbf{B}$
 satisfies the vacuum wave equation: